 If the tenant has not complied with the terms of a proper notice to tenant, and the notice has expired, the landlord may file an eviction case in court.

-Generally, county clerk of courts may take up to 3 business days to issue a case number and summon.
-The summons is necessary for service of court documents on the tenant.
+Once the eviction case is filed the clerk of court may take up to 3 business days to issue a case number and summon.
+The summons is necessary for certified service of process of court documents on the property or tenant.

-Tenant Defenses to Florida Eviction Before the tenant can claim a valid defense to an eviction case, the tenant must deposit into the registry of the court the past due rent as alleged in the complaint and notice.
+Requirement to Deposit Undisputed Rent into the Court Registry.
+In most cases, before the tenant can claim a valid defense to an eviction case, the tenant must deposit into the registry of the court the past due rent as alleged in the complaint and notice.
 Additionally, the tenant is required to deposit into the registry of the court the accruing rent during the pendency of the case.
+This means that the tenant must deposit into the registry of the court the accruing rent that comes due each month.
 If the tenant fails to deposit past due rent into the registry of the court a default may be entered against the tenant by the court.

 Some common defenses to a Florida eviction case filed in court include:

-After expiration of the '5 Days to Answer' the summons and eviction complaint, the Court will review the case file and tenant answer (if the tenant has filed an answer or paid past due rent into the registry of the court).
+After expiration of the '5 Days to Answer' the summons and eviction complaint, the Court will review the case file including the tenant's answer (if the tenant has filed an answer or paid past due rent into the registry of the court).